junxit/us-congress-bills-109/metadata.md

 - 2006-04-06 — Introduced in Senate
 - 2006-04-06 — Read twice and referred to the Committee on the Judiciary.
 - 2006-04-06 — Sponsor introductory remarks on measure.
 (CR S3213-3214)
+- 2006-04-27 — Committee on the Judiciary.
+Ordered to be reported without amendment favorably.
+- 2006-04-27 — Committee on the Judiciary.
+Reported by Senator Specter without amendment.
+Without written report.
+- 2006-04-27 — Committee on the Judiciary.
+Reported by Senator Specter without amendment.
+Without written report.
+- 2006-04-27 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 416.